 The following section constitutes the grading framework for this course by this instructor.
 Grades earned may vary for assignments but all assignments should be completed.
 I grade with a criterion-referenced grading scheme which means that I grade based on how well a student's work meets the criteria stipulated in the assignment instructions which are stated in each module's assignment.
 This scheme gives everyone a fair chance at doing well in the course.
 If a person does not do well it has nothing to do with their work being compared to that of classmates.
 It only means the student failed to create assignment responses that effectively met or addressed the assignment task and/or instructions (rules, format, word count, etc).

-Always read and follow the instructions which are at the top of the assignment page which also contains the task/questions you are to create responses for.
+Always read the blue instructions which are at the top of the assignment page which also contains the task/questions you are to create responses for.
 I even highlight some of the blue instructions here and there for important prompts to draw your attention to those such as word count, which may differ per each assignment.

-Submit responses that meet or exceed word count minimum.
 Please keep in mind that with a word count minimum, a person can still submit good quality responses.
 If a person chooses to submit work beyond the minimum word count that's fine but it doesn't constitute more points necessarily and never constitutes extra credit points.
 If work is within the high quality range, a student will earn either full points or close to full points.
 The point being made in this paragraph is that more writing does not necessarily equate to being a better or higher quality response for an assignment.
 So, if a person writes a lot more for an assignment it should be with the understanding that they are doing so for their own purposes of clarity and enjoying the assignment, not with an expectation of topping other people in terms of a grade or in earning any extra credit.
-Again, if a person can make their thinking known in X number words (at or above the minimum) or more than X words while another person takes more than that to create a response, then these are accepted but will be will be graded according to WHAT is said and HOW CLEARLY and WELL it is said.
-The length (as long as it meets the minimum word count posted) has little to do with the score earned as long as it (the response) meets the minimum word count and is on track in answering the questions.
+Again, if a person can make their thinking known in 450 words or 470 words while another person takes more than that to create a response, both are allowed and both will be graded according to WHAT is said and HOW CLEARLY and WELL it is said.
+The length has very little to do with the score earned as long as it (the response) meets the minimum word count.
 Word count of a student response will never count page labeling, name or MOD at the top, restating of the questions, citations, or anything else.
 The word count minimum required for a student response only counts your response to the questions or task.
 The word count stated in each MOD assignment instructions represents the minimum required total response for that assignment.
 It does not indicate the word count minimum required per each question within that MOD assignment.